Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 - Humidity: You should lightly mist the enclosure daily in enclosures that dry easily (unlike tubs).

 - Lighting: Generally not required unless breeding (to simulate seasonal changes).

 - Cage Furnishing: At least one enclosed hide.
-Some owners prefer to use 2, one on the "cool" side and one on the "warm" side of the enclosure.
+Some owners prefer to use two—one on the "cool" side and one on the "warm" side of the enclosure.
 Enrichment for snakes can include tubes (PVC pipes are inexpensive and easy to find), large plants, and cage furniture that provide elevation.

 2. Heat the Prey

 Ball pythons hunt by detecting heat.
 As a result of this, ball pythons can be very sensitive to the temperature of their prey.
-It is a common practice for snake owners to feed prey that is room temperature or even cold recently-thawed rodents to their reptiles, and this is a common cause of ball pythons refusing to eat.
+It is a common practice for snake owners to feed prey that is room temperature or even cold, recently-thawed rodents to their reptiles.
+This is a common cause of ball pythons refusing to eat.
 To resolve this, first properly thaw the prey.

 - 24 hours before feeding, remove the prey from the freezer and thaw in the refrigerator.
 Do not thaw by leaving the rodents out in room temperature, as this can result in the formation of bacteria.